kyberdrb/installed_packages_linux/README.md

                 Assuming, that the script resides in directory `C:\Programy`

-                1. Reuse linux script for attaching device.
+                1. Reuse linux script for attaching device:

                     To attach the printer, it's sufficient to start `Git Bash` as Administrator and run the attaching script mentioned in the **Linux** section above as follows: